When baby is ready for the big tub, you may be worried about keeping them safe. How can you stop them from slipping over when it’s bath time?

 Phthalates — another notorious plastic ingredient you might want to avoid.

-Allergen-free — made without using materials renowned for causing skin reactions, like latex (source).
+Allergen-free — made without using materials renowned for causing skin reactions, like latex (6).

-No two babies are identical, and we understand there isn’t a one-size-fits-all solution for everyone.
-With this in mind, we’ve scoured what’s out there and chosen 10 top bath mats which should cover any baby bathing situation.
+No two babies are identical, and we understand that there isn’t a one-size-fits-all solution for everyone.
+With this in mind, we’ve scoured what’s out there and chosen the 10 best bath mats which should cover any baby bathing situation.

 1. Hermosa Allergen-Free Bath Mat